Coda (Led Zeppelin album): Songs

-The 1993 compact disc edition has four additional tracks from the box sets, Led Zeppelin Boxed Set (1990) and Led Zeppelin Boxed Set 2 (1993), the previously unreleased "Travelling Riverside Blues", "White Summer/Black Mountain Side" and the "Immigrant Song" b-side "Hey, Hey, What Can I Do" from the former and the previously unreleased "Baby Come On Home" from the latter.
+The 1993 compact disc edition has four additional tracks from the box sets, Led Zeppelin Boxed Set (1990) and Led Zeppelin Boxed Set 2 (1993), the previously unreleased "Travelling Riverside Blues", "White Summer/Black Mountain Side" and the "Immigrant Song" b-side "Hey, Hey, What Can I Do" from the former box set and the previously unreleased "Baby Come On Home" from the latter box set.

+In 2015, a remastered version of the entire album with two discs of additional material appeared.

 Cover

 The album cover was designed by Hipgnosis, the fifth album cover the design group designed for Led Zeppelin.
 It was also the last album cover Hipgnosis designed before disbanding in 1983.
-The main four letters CODA are from an alphabet typeface design called "Neon" designed by Bernard Allum in 1978.
+The main four letters CODA are from an alphabet typeface design called "Neon Slim" designed by Bernard Allum in 1978.

 Critical reception

 Reviewing for Rolling Stone in 1983, Kurt Loder hailed Coda as "a resounding farewell" and a "marvel of compression, deftly tracing the Zeppelin decade with eight powerful, previously unreleased tracks, and no unnecessary elaboration".
 Robert Christgau wrote in his "Consumer Guide" column for The Village Voice:

 According to Julian Marszalek of The Quietus, however, "Coda has always been regarded as the band's weakest release.
 Made up of eight tracks that spanned Led Zeppelin's lifetime, it refused to flow as an album.
 Devoid of a coherent narrative, it felt tossed together to make up for contractual obligations."
 In a retrospective review for AllMusic, Stephen Thomas Erlewine said while it did not include all of the band's notable non-album recordings, it offered "a good snapshot of much of what made Led Zeppelin a great band" and featured mostly "hard-charging rock & roll", including "Ozone Baby", "Darlene", and "Wearing and Tearing": "rockers that alternately cut loose, groove, and menace".

+Led Zeppelin vocalist Robert Plant reflected on the album as follows: "When Coda was discussed, I really had—I don't know, I'd just kind of had enough of the whole thing.
+If you start playing for something other than just kudos and money, then that should be part of the motive all the way through.
+And when Bonzo died, it's the only reason to start staying actively involved with Led Zeppelin."